Banner

 Leveraging User Generated Geoinformation for Humanitarian Aid: Potentials and Challenges

-Alexander Zipf, GIScience Research Group, Heidelberg University, Germany
+Alexander Zipf, Heidelberg University, Germany

 An Innovative Platform for Virtual Underwater Experiences Targeting the Cultural and Tourism Industries